 Planning, Development, Environmental

-Throughout Australia there are planning instruments, schemes and policies that control development and regulate land use.
-Our planning and development lawyers advise on the planning and environmental legal systems.
+Our planning and development lawyers advise on the planning and environmental legal systems throughout Australia where there are planning instruments, schemes and policies that control development and regulate land use.

 In Western Australia, for example, the planning system is regulated by four main bodies: